International Admissions Requirements

 Students who (when they apply) have attended at least two years of school in the U.S. must provide SAT/ACT scores and meet regular freshman admission standards.

 Students who do not meet the two-year requirement in the U.S. must meet English Language Proficiency Requirements.
 Students may take the SAT/ACT in place of English language testing, but will need to meet the regular freshman admission standards if they do.
 For students who take both the SAT/ACT and English Language testing, the language testing will be used first to make an admission decision.
 Students who plan to participate in intercollegiate athletics are required to meet SAT score requirements for NCAA purposes.

 If you are a student who has completed transferable credit hours after graduating from high school, you are considered a transfer student for admission purposes.

-Students must meet English Language Proficiency Requirements shown below.
+Students must meet both transfer admission requirements and English Language Proficiency Requirements shown below.
 Transfer students who have completed English Composition/College Writing I & II with grades of "C" or better in a U.S. college or university do not have to submit English language testing scores.

 Additional Program Requirements